LeoMosiah/twitter-clone/README.md

 ## Test

-All tests are related to redux, run all tests executing the command.
+All tests are related to redux, run all tests executing the command:

 ```javascript
 npm test